Participating Research Groups and Scientific Platforms

 For more information, please refer to Guide for Applicants.

-Applications will be evaluated by the Interview Committee based on the following pillars:
+Interview Evaluation Interview Committee will evaluate based on the following pillars:

 • Project and Career prospect (presentation by the fellow)